icp4a/automation-decision-services-samples/practice/DecisionModeling/step6/description.md

 subproblems have the same form, they can be formulated in a more compact way.

-Automation Decision Services has elegant and simple ways to represent multiple versions of a subproblem in a compact way.
+Decision Intelligence Client Managed Software has elegant and simple ways to represent multiple versions of a subproblem in a compact way.
 Instead of using multiple input data nodes for lens types, it is possible to use a single input data node, called `lens requirements`, that has multiple values.
 If a